Slovak citizenship for a child born abroad

 -

-The Special Registry Office has a statutory period of three months to issue the birth certificate.
-If this period is extended, the registry office is obliged to inform you.
-However, diplomatic missions are not subject to any statutory deadline, which may delay the processing of your application.
+According to the law, the Special Registry Office has a three-month deadline to issue the birth certificate.
+If this deadline were to be extended, the registry office is obliged to inform you.
+However, diplomatic missions have no deadline by law, which may delay your application process.

-According to Slovak law, your daughter most likely acquired Slovak citizenship by birth if you were a Slovak citizen at the time of her birth.
-To confirm this, it is necessary to apply for a Certificate of Slovak Citizenship, which will confirm that she has been a Slovak citizen since birth.
+Hello, under Slovak law, your daughter likely acquired Slovak citizenship by birth if you were a Slovak citizen at the time of her birth.
+To confirm this fact, it is necessary to apply for a Certificate of State Citizenship of the Slovak Republic, which will confirm that she has been a Slovak citizen since birth.

 Procedure for obtaining a Slovak passport: